xypron/sispmctl/README.md

 Overview
 --------
-This projects adds support for the GEMBIRD SIS-PM device to linux.
+This projects adds support for the GEMBIRD SIS-PM device to Linux.
 Follow the instructions in INSTALL to install the application (generic configure && make && make install).
-Call sispmctl (formerly: sispmi\_ctl) without commandline parameters, it will print the available options to stdout.
+Call sispmctl (formerly: sispmi\_ctl) without command line parameters, it will print the available options to stdout.
 Since version 2.3 also 1-outlet mSIS-PM devices are supported; this is still alpha, probably not working and needs testers/developers.